marcosscriven/aftv2-tools/README_WIN.txt

 5: Install VCOM drivers:
-the .inf file i used is in this folder, but here are the instructions: http://thebroodle.com/microsoft/windows/how-to-install-mtk65xx-preloader-usb-vcom-drivers-in-windows/#arvlbdata
+the .inf file i used is in win_drivers, but here are the instructions: http://thebroodle.com/microsoft/windows/how-to-install-mtk65xx-preloader-usb-vcom-drivers-in-windows/#arvlbdata

 Plug the usb a-a cable in to the fire tv and the pc first, then plug in power.